Holyrood Palace: 17th century

-James VI was in residence at Holyroodhouse on 26 March 1603 when Sir Robert Carey arrived at the palace to inform the King of Scots that Elizabeth I had died two days earlier, and that James was now King of England and Ireland.
-With James’s accession to the English throne and his move south to reside in London, the palace was no longer the seat of a permanent royal court.
+James VI was in residence at Holyrood on 26 March 1603 when Sir Robert Carey arrived at the palace to inform the King of Scots that Elizabeth I had died two days earlier, and that James was now King of England and Ireland.
+With James's accession to the English throne and his move south to reside in London, the palace was no longer the seat of a permanent royal court.
 James visited in 1617, and the Chapel Royal was redecorated for the occasion.
 The west front was remodelled in 1633 in preparation for the coronation of Charles I at Holyrood Abbey, and Charles resided at the palace again from August to November 1641.
 In 1646 he conferred on James Hamilton, 1st Duke of Hamilton and his descendants the office of Hereditary Keeper of the palace.
-In November 1650, the palace was damaged extensively by fire while it was occupied by Oliver Cromwell’s troops.
+In November 1650, the palace was damaged extensively by fire while it was occupied by Oliver Cromwell's troops.
 After this, much of the palace was abandoned.

-Following the restoration of Charles II in 1660, the Palace of Holyroodhouse once again became a royal palace and the meeting place of the reconstituted Privy Council.
+Following the restoration of Charles II in 1660, Holyrood once again became a royal palace and the meeting place of the reconstituted Privy Council.
 Repairs were put in hand to allow use of the palace by the Earl of Lauderdale, the Secretary of State, and a full survey was carried out in 1663 by John Mylne.
 In 1670, the Privy Council decided to almost completely rebuild the palace.
-Apart from Holyroodhouse and Windsor Castle, Charles II failed to complete any of his palace modernisation schemes, largely due to lack of money.
-The reason that the Palace of Holyroodhouse was seen as a priority and was completed was that the rebuilding of the palace was paid for by the Privy Council.
-Following the failure of proposals for political union with England in 1669, the Council wanted to emphasise Edinburgh’s position as a royal capital and seat of government.
+Apart from Holyrood and Windsor Castle, Charles II failed to complete any of his palace modernisation schemes, largely due to lack of money.
+The reason that Holyrood was seen as a priority and was completed was that the rebuilding of the palace was paid for by the Privy Council.
+Following the failure of proposals for political union with England in 1669, the Council wanted to emphasise Edinburgh's position as a royal capital and seat of government.
 At the time, it seemed unlikely that Charles II would ever visit Edinburgh.
 In practice, the royal apartments would be occupied by the Lord High Commissioner, and the other apartments were to be given over as lodgings for various officers of state.